pushkarkadam/portfolio/my_collections/_posts/2022-09-03-code-breaking-interactive.md

 e: yaed guardgqx
 ```

-So, we know which cypher to use and the code word.
+So, you know which cypher to use and the code word.
 However, knowing the code word may not be enough to decrypt the message.
-We are lucky when we know the secret code word `skull`.
-But, we still get gibberish when we implement the code word `skull` to decrypt message 3.
+You are lucky when you know the secret code word.
+But, you still get gibberish when you implement the code word to decrypt message 3.
 Therefore, knowing the code word is not enough; it is also essential to know the length of the code word.

-To find the length of the code word, we must find an information leak that often happens in long messages with repeating words.
-Since we are moving the same code word across the encrypted message, we start seeing peaks in the distribution after a few intervals.

 <a class="btn btn-primary" data-toggle="collapse" href="#solution3">View Solution</a>

 <div markdown="1" class="collapse" id="solution3">

 ### Cracking the code

+To find the length of the code word, you must find an information leak that often happens in long messages with repeating words.
+Since you are moving the same code word across the encrypted message, you start seeing peaks in the distribution after a few intervals.

 We shift the message as follows and find the coincidences, i.e. the letters of the shifted message with one letter to the right that matches the original cyphertext.
 Following is an example of shifting the cyphertext.